neo3072/DS-AI-ML-Resources/Big Data, Data Mining, and Analytics Software and Cloud Services.md

     + [Apache Accumulo](https://accumulo.apache.org/) - A sorted, distributed key/value store that provides robust, scalable data storage and retrieval
     + [Apache Hive HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog) - A table and storage management layer for Hadoop that enables users with different data processing tools — Pig, MapReduce — to more easily read and write data on the grid
     + [Apache Drill](https://drill.apache.org/docs/) - Schema-free SQL Query Engine for Hadoop, NoSQL and Cloud Storage
+    + [Presto](https://prestodb.io/docs/current/) - An open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes
 - Data Cleaning and Integrity
     + [OpenRefine](http://openrefine.org/documentation.html) - A powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data
     + [DataCleaner](http://datacleaner.org/docs) - A strong data profiling engine for discovering and analyzing the quality of your data